BrandenEK/Blasphemous.Multiplayer/README.md

 - notificationDisplaySeconds --> The time that a notification will remain on screen
 - displayNametags --> Whether or not to show a nametag for other players
 - displayOwnNametag --> Whether or not to show a nametag for this player
-- showPlayersOnMap --> Display an icon on the map for other players
+- showPlayersOnMap --> Display map icon for other players
+- showOtherTeamOnMap --> Display a map icon for players on a different team
 - team --> The id of the team to play on
 - syncSettings --> Which types of progression will be sent & received to/from the server